What is fulfillment?

 - Outgoing goods

-Additional services, such as packaging of the items, customs declaration, enclosure of flyers, gift wrapping, handling of returns or refurbishment will be charged additionally as agreed with the service provider.
+Additional services, such as the packaging of items, customs declaration, enclosure of flyers, gift wrapping, processing of returns or refurbishment are charged additionally by agreement and with proof of the effort involved.

 Source: © EHI-Studie ➚ „Warehousing, transport and returns processing in e-commerce 2021“

-Sellers in e-commerce have to bear some costs, just like in stationary trade.
-Therefore, traders:inside must charge such prices for their products that provide a sufficient margin.
+Sellers: in e-commerce, as in bricks-and-mortar retail, they have to bear some costs.
+Retailers must therefore charge prices for their products that offer a sufficient margin.

-With high competition and low specialization, there is usually high price pressure in the market.
+With high competition and low specialization, there is usually high price pressure on the market, especially in e-commerce.
 This is an opportunity to reduce costs by bundling and optimizing tasks.

-Dealers can use clever mixed calculation to offer customers favorable deals and highlight them, especially on promotion days.
-The additional logistical effort can be absorbed by an external fulfillment service provider by flexibly deploying its employees as needed.
+Retailers can use clever mixed costing to offer customers attractive deals and highlight them, especially on special offer days.
+The additional logistical effort can be absorbed by an external logistics service provider by deploying its employees as required.

-Logistics providers should ensure a scalable, cost- and process-optimized service for online retailers.
-You will be responsible for the efficient storage, management and control of the flow of goods and information.
+Logistics providers should ensure a scalable, cost- and process-optimized service for online retailers with a reduced error rate.
+They are an important component for efficient storage, management and control of the flow of goods and information.

 - Taking over the inventory management of the articles including stocktaking,